As Amended February 27, 2018

 all of whom shall be an Active – Chief Member serving as Administrative Head of a Fire Department.
 The officers shall be elected at-large except the Immediate Past President, who shall automatically take office immediately after serving as President.

-Section 4.03 Directors: The Executive Board shall adopt a map delineating regions.
+Section 4.03 Directors: The Executive Committee shall adopt a map delineating regions.
 The members within each region shall elect an Active member as Director to represent them on the Executive Board.
-The Executive Board may establish Sections based on member interest and may authorize any Section to elect an Active member to represent them on the Executive Board.
+The Executive Board may establish Sections based on member interest and may authorize any Section to elect an Active member to represent them on the Board of Directors.
 The TML Director shall be an Active member elected at large and shall serve on the Executive Board and on the Board of Directors of the Texas Municipal League.

 Section 4.06 Vacancies: Whenever there is a vacancy in the office of President, the First Vice President shall succeed to the office for the unexpired term.
 A vacancy in any other office except Immediate Past President may be filled by the remaining members of the Executive Board for the unexpired term.